 - If you have high porosity hair, choose products with larger proteins.

 - For best results, deep condition your hair once a week.
-If you have very dry or damaged hair, you may need to deep condition more often.
+If you have very dry, damaged, fried hair, you may need to deep condition more often.

 The Bottom Line